Seoul off the beaten path: 10 places to skip the crowds

 Seoul off the beaten path

-Don’t come here for cosmetics or tourist attractions, because you will be disappointed.
-However, this is the place to go to if you are looking for local art galleries, narrow streets with breathtaking views, pretty cafes, and some of the best local restaurants in town.
+Don’t come here for cosmetics or tourist attractions.
+However, this is the place if you are looking for local art galleries.
+You’ll also find narrow streets with breathtaking views, pretty cafes, and some of the best local restaurants in town.

-We really enjoyed this area and went back whenever we had a chill afternoon or wanted to enjoy a coffee with a view.
+We enjoyed this area and returned whenever we yearned for a coffee with a view.

 Visit Seoul Museum with its contemporary art exhibitions, stop by Seokpajeong, a former royal villa with impressive gardens, and relax at one of the many cool cafes on the cafe street.
-Bugak Skywalk is not easily reached but will enchant you with some of the best views of the city.
+Bugak Skywalk is not easily reached but will enchant you with some of the city’s best views.

 Where to eat in Buam-dong

 We always went for lunch at this authentic traditional Korean restaurant with delicious food (specializing in dumplings) and breathtaking views.
-The restaurant is part of the Michelin Guide and is called Jaha Son Mandu.
-Go early for lunch if you want to catch a good table because this place is very popular and gets crowded fast.
+The restaurant is part of the Michelin Guide called Jaha Son Mandu.
+Go early for lunch if you want to catch a good table because this place is trendy and crowded fast.

-It is also worth knowing that this is a traditional restaurant where you will be required to leave your shoes at the door.
+It is also worth noting that this is a traditional restaurant where you must leave your shoes at the door.
 You can find out more about dining in South Korea here.

 One of the cafes with the best views, popular with locals and tourists alike, is Sanmotunggi Coffee.